ecker-lab/Optimizing_Vibrating_Plates/README.md

 To specify where you want to save the data, models, etc., you can change the paths in [plate_optim/project_directories.py](plate_optim/project_directories.py)
 This repository employs wandb for logging.
 To be able to use it you must have an account and login: ``wandb login``

 **Evaluation:** This repository does not contain code for performing numerical simulations.
 We perform simulations with [elpaso](https://akustik.gitlab-pages.rz.tu-bs.de/elPaSo-Core/main/intro.html).
-We also provide directions how to implement and evaluate our simulation model with Abaqus soon.
+We provide a notebook to evaluate plates with beading patterns using the FEM software Abaqus [`notebooks/simulate_plate_via_fem.ipynb`](notebooks/simulate_plate_via_fem.ipynb).

 ## Training and optimization